-Never have I seen an anime capable of being beautiful, stunning, emotional and thought-provoking all at once.
+Never have I seen an anime capable of being this stunning, able to pull on the heartstrings, and be thought-provoking all at once.

 It really does make you think: what is love?
-How do you truly define it?
+How do you define it?

-And how do you get over the tragedy of losing a loved one, or worse: taking someone’s life as a soldier in an all out war?
+How do you get over the tragedy of losing a loved one, or worse: taking someone’s life as a soldier in an all-out war?

-That kind of thing is bound to haunt you for life, and it’s clear that Violet is scarred by her dark past she was forced into living whether she liked it or not.
+That kind of thing is bound to haunt you for life, and it’s clear that Violet is scarred by the dark past she was forced into living whether she liked it or not.

 Jormungand is about an arms dealer and her bodyguards who travel the world.

-Arms dealers by their nature fund wars, sell guns to warlords, shady politicians and anyone who works in the underworld.
+Arms dealers by their nature fund wars, and sell guns to warlords, shady politicians, and anyone who works in the underworld.

-This anime is dark, depressing, but fun and full of adventure.
+This anime is dark and depressing, but fun and full of adventure.
 And the fact it’s so realistic is what makes Jormungand so thought-provoking and mind-opening.

 It’s a good alternative to Black Lagoon, but Jormungand is completely different in how it sells itself and the type of message it gets across.

-You’d be crazy to NOT give it a try.
+You’d be mental to NOT give it a try.

 It’s about a doctor named Kenzo Tenma.
 And his journey in discovering that a kid’s life he saved… is actually a serial killer later on.